instant-dev/api/README.md

 export async function GET (location = null, coords = null, tags = []) {

   if (!location && !coords) {
-    // Prefixing an error message with a "{code}:" between 400 and 404
+    // Prefixing an error message with a "###:" between 400 and 404
-    //   automatically creates the correct associated Client Error:
+    //   automatically creates the correct client error:
     //     BadRequestError, UnauthorizedError, PaymentRequiredError,
     //     ForbiddenError, NotFoundError
-    // Otherwise, will return a RuntimeError with code 400 throw new Error(`400: Must provide either location or coords`);
+    // Otherwise, will throw a RuntimeError with code 420 throw new Error(`400: Must provide either location or coords`);
   } else if (location && coords) {
     throw new Error(`400: Can not provide both location and coords`);